-In general, you will keep the number of nodes balanced across Cassandra rack configurations when adding nodes.
+In general, you will want to keep the number of nodes balanced across Cassandra rack configurations when adding nodes.
 So, if you have three racks in your cluster you will add nodes three at a time.

 It is important to add capacity well before existing capacity (particularly disk space) is exhausted.
-We do not recommend running any node at >70% disk utilisation in normal operations.
+If you are experiencing performance issues, additional additional nodes to the cluster may exacerbate the issues in the short term.
+We also do not recommend running any node at >70% disk utilisation in normal operations.

 Note: To ensure consistent stability and performance, Instaclustr support will verify the health of your cluster before provisioning additional nodes.
 We aim to complete this process within one business day and will contact you to confirm when these additional nodes have been provisioned.